Top 5 Simple Parapet Design Ideas for Modern Homes

 Conclusion

 Parapet walls are often overlooked in outdoor design, but with the right tile layout and material, they can become one of the most defining parts of a space.
-Each tile pattern we explored, brick-lay, vertical stack, running bond, herringbone, and grid, brings something different to the table.
+Each tile pattern we explored , simple parapet design with bricks, vertical stack, running bond, herringbone, and grid, brings something different to the table.
 Some make walls look taller, and some add texture.
 Others bring a calm, clean look to the entire space.

 At Simpolo Tiles and Bathware, we can pair these layouts with the right finishes and collections so that you can create parapet walls that not only last longer but also look like they truly belong.